NBC Nightly News: Tom Brokaw (1982–2004)

-On September 11, 2001, Brokaw joined Katie Couric and Matt Lauer around 9:30 a.m., following the live attack on the South Tower of the World Trade Center, and continued to anchor all day, until after midnight.
+On September 11, 2001, Brokaw joined Katie Couric and Matt Lauer at 9:48 a.m., following the attack on The Pentagon, and continued to anchor all day, until after midnight.
 Following the collapse of the second tower, Brokaw said:

 This is war.
 This is a declaration and an execution of an attack on the United States.

 On May 28, 2002, Brokaw announced his retirement as anchor of Nightly News, to take effect shortly after the Presidential election in 2004.
 During this last time helming the network's presidential election coverage, NBC graphic designers created images of a giant electoral map on the ice rink at Rockefeller Plaza, and cherry pickers tallied the electoral vote count on the façade of 30 Rockefeller Plaza (this tradition has continued with each election since then).
 Brokaw's final broadcast took place on December 1, 2004, ending 22 years on the Nightly News desk and a 21-year run as the network's chief newsman, a record tenure in NBC's history.